Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 The Break-Even Calculation

-With Plan N, you save roughly $40–$45/month compared to Plan G. To break even, those savings need to be offset by your copay and deductible costs:
+With Plan N, you typically save $30 to $60/month compared to Plan G, or roughly $360 to $720 per year.
+To break even, those savings need to be offset by your copay costs:

 • Office visit copays: Up to $20 each